aws/aws-cdk-rfcs/text/0510-dynamodb-global-table.md

 replicated across different regions.
 It can also be deployed to just one region and will cost the same as a single DynamoDB table.

-It is also multi-active database, that means there is no primary table and all the tables created as called as replicas and all replicas support reads and writes.
+It is also multi-active database, that means there is no primary table and all the tables created are called as replicas and all replicas support both reads and writes.
 Writes to a replica are eventually propagated to other replicas where conflicts are resolved by 'last writer wins'.

 #### Read and Write Capacity

-Global tables by default have `BillingMode.PAY_PER_REQUEST`.
-If you choose the `BillingMode.PROVISIONED` mode, then you will need to specify read and write capacities.
-If these values are specified at global table level, then those values are used for each replica and its global secondary indexes(GSIs).
+Global tables by default have billing mode as "on-demand".
+If you choose the billing mode as "provisioned", then you will need to specify read and write capacities.
+If these values are specified at global table level, then those values are used for each replica.

 ```typescript
 new GlobalTable(tableStack, 'GlobalTable', {